paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-8a-slum-clearance-urban-renewal-and-farm-housing.md

 (2) any other standards as may be adopted by the Secretary, in collaboration with the Secretary of Housing and Urban Development, including any relevant updates to the International Fire Code, through a notice published in the Federal Register.

-### Statutory Notes

-#### Amendment of Section
-Pub.
-L. 117–328, div.
-AA, title VI, § 601(e)(1), (h), Dec.
-29, 2022, 136 Stat.
-5546, 5548, provided that, effective two years after Dec.
-29, 2022, this section is amended by adding at the end the following:

-(k) Qualifying smoke alarms
+**(k) Qualifying smoke alarms**

-(1) In general

-Housing and related facilities constructed with loans under this section shall contain qualifying smoke alarms that are installed in accordance with applicable codes and standards published by the International Code Council or the National Fire Protection Association and the requirements of the National Fire Protection Association Standard 72, or any successor standard, in each level and in or near each sleeping area in such dwelling unit, including in basements but excepting crawl spaces and unfinished attics, and in each common area in a project containing such a dwelling unit.
+(1) **In general** — Housing and related facilities constructed with loans under this section shall contain qualifying smoke alarms that are installed in accordance with applicable codes and standards published by the International Code Council or the National Fire Protection Association and the requirements of the National Fire Protection Association Standard 72, or any successor standard, in each level and in or near each sleeping area in such dwelling unit, including in basements but excepting crawl spaces and unfinished attics, and in each common area in a project containing such a dwelling unit.

-(2) Definitions

-For purposes of this subsection, the following definitions shall apply:
+(2) **Definitions** — For purposes of this subsection, the following definitions shall apply:

-(A) Smoke alarm defined

-The term “smoke alarm” has the meaning given the term “smoke detector” in [section 2225(d) of title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section2225/d&num=0&edition=prelim).
+  (A) *Smoke alarm defined* — The term “smoke alarm” has the meaning given the term “smoke detector” in [section 2225(d) of title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section2225/d&num=0&edition=prelim).

-(B) Qualifying smoke alarm defined

-The term “qualifying smoke alarm” means a smoke alarm that—
+  (B) *Qualifying smoke alarm defined* — The term “qualifying smoke alarm” means a smoke alarm that—

     (i) in the case of a dwelling unit built before December 29, 2022, and not substantially rehabilitated after December 29, 2022—

+      (I)

-(I)(aa) is hardwired; or
+        (aa) is hardwired; or

         (bb) uses 10-year non rechargeable, nonreplaceable primary batteries and—

           (AA) is sealed;

           (BB) is tamper resistant; and

           (CC) contains silencing means; and

       (II) provides notification for persons with hearing loss as required by the National Fire Protection Association Standard 72, or any successor standard; or

     (ii) in the case of a dwelling unit built or substantially rehabilitated after December 29, 2022, is hardwired.

-See 2022 Amendment note below.
+### Statutory Notes

 #### References in Text
 Sections 1005a and 1005c(a), (b), and (c) of title 7, referred to in subsec. (b), were repealed by section 341(a) of Pub.
 L. 87–128, title III, Aug.
 8, 1961, 75 Stat.
 318 (set out as a note under [section 1921 of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1921&num=0&edition=prelim), Agriculture), which also provided that references in other laws to the Bankhead-Jones Farm Tenant Act shall be construed as referring to appropriate provisions of section 1921 et seq. of Title 7.
 The fund established pursuant to [section 1005a of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1005a&num=0&edition=prelim) was renamed the Agricultural Credit Insurance Fund.
 See [section 1929 of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1929&num=0&edition=prelim).